-ask AVA - The Ask AVA prevention platform has been created to support education practitioners across the UK to develop and deliver a comprehensive programme to stop Violence Against Women and Girls.
+The Ask Ava Podcast - Safe + Sound (safe-sound.org)- The Ask AVA prevention platform has been created to support education practitioners across the UK to develop and deliver a comprehensive programme to stop Violence Against Women and Girls.

 NSPCC - Online Self-assessment tool to ensure organisations are doing everything they can to safeguard children.